RyanJarv/msh/README.md

 Each step value represents a marshalled [CdkStep](https://github.com/RyanJarv/msh/blob/d0675cb3195d18bbca4e20cbecd080e4c0c5e033/cmd/filter/filter.go#L29) after the [New](https://github.com/RyanJarv/msh/blob/d0675cb3195d18bbca4e20cbecd080e4c0c5e033/cmd/filter/filter.go#L13C6-L13C9) function is called.

-If the current executing [command is a TTY](https://github.com/RyanJarv/msh/blob/d0675cb3195d18bbca4e20cbecd080e4c0c5e033/pkg/app/run.go#L29) we finish building the CDK state by calling Compile on each CdkStep in the configuration, [iterate through the reversed steps](https://github.com/RyanJarv/msh/blob/d0675cb3195d18bbca4e20cbecd080e4c0c5e033/pkg/app/run.go#L66) to build the chain from the end to the beginning.
-The beginning of the chain is extended in different ways depending on the underlying type, whether it is an awsstepfunctions.INextable, awsevents.Rule, awssns.ITopic, or types.IIterator.
+If the current executing [command is a TTY](https://github.com/RyanJarv/msh/blob/d0675cb3195d18bbca4e20cbecd080e4c0c5e033/pkg/app/run.go#L29) we finish building the CDK app by [iterating through the reversed steps](https://github.com/RyanJarv/msh/blob/d0675cb3195d18bbca4e20cbecd080e4c0c5e033/pkg/app/run.go#L66) which builds the chain from the end to the beginning by calling Compile on each.
+The beginning of the chain is extended in different ways depending on the underlying type, whether it is an awsstepfunctions.INextable, awsevents.Rule, or types.IIterator.

 # Develop Your Own Steps